Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 6. Let Applicants Know that Reasonable Accommodations Are Available

-Compliance Strategy: Let all applicants know that reasonable accommodations, including alternative formats and tests, extended deadlines, etc., are available to individuals with disabilities.
-Provide clear instructions on how to request reasonable accommodations and establish a process for responding to them quickly so that requesters will have ample time to be considered for the job before it’s filled and you won’t have to choose between meeting your accommodation responsibilities and unduly delaying the hiring process.
+Compliance Strategy: Notify applicants that reasonable accommodations, including alternative formats and tests, extended deadlines, etc., are available to individuals with disabilities.
+Provide clear instructions on how to request accommodations and establish a process for responding quickly so that requesters have ample time to be considered for the job before it’s filled and you won’t have to choose between meeting your accommodation responsibilities and unduly delaying the hiring process.

 7. Monitor Your AI Hiring Selection Rates for Potentially Discriminatory Outcomes

-Employers that rely on AI should maintain data of their selection rates by race, sex, disability, age, and other protected characteristics, so they can identify and mitigate discriminatory outcomes resulting from their use of the tool.
-Explanation: Selection rate refers to the proportion of applicants that got a yes from AI tool to move forward in the hiring process, e.g., applicants the AI selected to interview.
-To get the selection rate of a group, you divide the number of persons selected by the total number of applicants in that group.
+Monitor AI hiring selection rates by race, sex, disability, age, and other protected characteristics and analyze the data to identify and mitigate discriminatory outcomes resulting from your use of the tool.
+Explanation: Selection rate refers to the proportion of applicants that got a yes from AI tool to move forward in the hiring process, such as applicants the AI selected to interview.
+To get the selection rate of a group, you divide the number of people selected by the total number of applicants in that group.
 So, if 100 women apply for a position and 40 are selected for an interview, the selection rate for women is 40%.

 Compliance Strategy: Monitor AI hiring decisions for potential bias by comparing selection rates of different groups.
-There are 2 basic approaches.
+There are two basic approaches:

 Option 1.
-The Four-Fifths Rule: The unofficial rule of thumb is that discrimination may be present when the selection rate for a protected group is less than 80% as compared to non-protected groups.
-Example: An algorithm used for a personality test selects black applicants at a rate of 30% and white applicants at a rate of 60%.
-The resulting 50% selection rate for black people versus white people (30/60 = 50%) would raise a racial discrimination red flag because it’s lower than 4/5 (80%) of the rate at which white applicants were selected.
+The Four-Fifths Rule: The unofficial rule is that discrimination may be present when the selection rate for a protected group is less than 80% as compared to non-protected groups.
+Example: An algorithm used for a personality test selects Black applicants at a rate of 30% and White applicants at a rate of 60%.
+The resulting 50% selection rate for Blacks versus Whites (30/60 = 50%) would raise a racial discrimination red flag because it’s lower than 4/5 (80%) of the rate at which White applicants were selected.